Paver Patterns & Borders: How to Create a Stunning Patio or Driveway for Your Orlando, FL Home

 Love the classic look?
 You might be a good match for Herringbone.

 Want to show off your artistic side?
-Check out Stagger, an intriguing pattern of assorted sizes and shapes.
+Check out Stagger, an intriguing pattern featuring a variety of sizes and shapes.

 Hey, this is kind of fun.